-Students are not only introduced to building, they are also exposed to its theory and practice while they are exposed to several industry trades.
-Efforts are made to introduce students to all aspects of the industry and its variety of careers.
-5 Project Name 2018-2019 Workforce Development Board - Small Business Development Center Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Provide business management training and consulting services to 10 new or existing businesses to create or retain jobs.
+CD-6 Economic Development Non-Housing Community Development CDBG: \$10,000 Provide business management training and consulting services to 10 new or existing businesses to create or retain jobs.
 The Small Business Development Center (SBDC) delivers group training and individualized advising to support low and moderate-income individuals achieve self-sufficiency by starting and/or growing micro-enterprises.
-The project, utilizing matching SBA funds, also supports the creation of additional employment opportunities in key sectors by delivering services focused on accessing capital, securing certifications/procurement contracts, exporting, and increasing sales.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed This program will benefit 10 low/moderate income individuals from Pittsburg that are currently self-employed or less than a year from achieving that goal.
-Performance Measures: Objective - Creating Economic Opportunities activities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 18C Micro-Enterprise Assistance HUD National Objective - LMC HUD Accomplishment Type - Persons (General)
+The CDBG: \$10,000 Provide business management training and consulting services to 10 new or existing businesses to create or retain jobs.
+The Small Business Development Center (SBDC) delivers group training and individualized advising to support low and moderate-income Provide business management training and consulting services to 10 new or existing businesses to create or retain jobs.
+The Small Business Development Center (SBDC) delivers group training and individualized advising to support low and moderate-income businesses to create or retain jobs.
+The Small Business Development Center (SBDC) delivers group training and individualized advising to support low and moderate-income project, utilizing matching SBA funds, also supports the creation of additional employment opportunities in key sectors by delivering services focused on accessing capital, securing certifications/procurement contracts, exporting, and increasing sales.
+6/30/2020 This program will benefit 10 low/moderate income individuals from Pittsburg that are currently self-employed or less than a year from achieving that goal.
+Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 18C Micro-Enterprise Assistance HUD National Objective - LMC HUD Accomplishment Type - Businesses (General)

 Location Description Most advising and trainings are delivered at the main office at 300 Ellinwood in Pleasant Hill but some individualized advising will take place at the business locations of clients.
 Additional venues will vary based on in-kind donations from community partners of training and advising space.
 They include, but are not limited to 985 Railroad Ave, Pittsburg, California 94565.
 Planned Activities The SBDC takes great pride in 'leveling the playing field' for current and aspiring small business owners.
 They target and serve LMI populations because self-employment is a viable solution for economic self-sufficiency regardless of education level or family circumstance.
 Unfortunately, in the County of Contra Costa, there are few business technical assistance providers in the private, nonprofit and public sectors.
 SBDC and its host, the Workforce Development Board of Contra Costa, are well-positioned to meet the training and management advising needs of businesses of all sizes.
-6 Project Name 2018-2019 Opportunity Junction - Job Training and Placement Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$25,000 Description Provide training and job placement assistance to 1 low income Pittsburg residents.
+Project Name 2019-2020 Opportunity Junction - Job Training and Placement Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$25,000 Description Provide training and job placement assistance to 1 low income Pittsburg residents.
 The Job Training and Placement Program (JTPP) is designed to address all the barriers faced by hard-to-serve low-income adults seeking to enter the job market at sustainable wages.
 The program integrates computer training with life skills, paid experience, case management and psychological counseling, career counseling and job placement, and long-term ongoing support.
 Participants enter administrative careers that enable them to become self-sufficient.
-Target Date 6/30/2019 •
+Target Date 6/30/2020 Project Name Target Area Goals Supported Needs Addressed Funding Description